lenskit/lkpy/docs/guide/conventions.rst

 PyTorch, it can be useful to create that state in NumPy and then convert to a tensor, so that components are consistent in their random number generation behavior instead of having variation between NumPy and other backends.
-Components can use the :func:`~lenskit.util.random_generator` function to convert seed material or a generator into a NumPy generator, falling back to the global RNG if one is specified.
+Components can use the :func:`~lenskit.random_generator` function to convert seed material or a generator into a NumPy generator, falling back to the global RNG if one is specified.